-We set out to understand if psychological therapies, delivered remotely using technology, help children and adolescents with chronic pain to have less pain, to improve physical functioning, and to have fewer symptoms of depression and anxiety?
-Are any improvements greater than those reported by children who are waiting to be treated (waiting-list control), or being treated in other ways (active control, e.g. receiving education about long-term pain).
+We set out to understand if psychological therapies, delivered remotely using technology, can help children and adolescents with long-term pain to have less pain, to improve physical functioning, and to have fewer symptoms of depression and anxiety, compared to children who are waiting to be treated (waiting-list control), or being treated in other ways (active control, e.g. receiving education about long-term pain).

-We conducted the search through to June 2014.
-We found eight studies including 371 children and adolescents; four of these studies (326 participants) were new for this update.
+For this update, we conducted the search through to May 2018.
+We found 10 studies including 697 children and adolescents; four of these studies (326 participants) were new for this update.
 Four studies treated children with headache, one study treated children with juvenile idiopathic arthritis, one treated children with sickle cell disease, one included children with irritable bowel syndrome, and three studies included mixed samples of children, some who had headache and some with other chronic pain conditions.
 All studies delivered cognitive behavioural therapy.
 The average age of children receiving the interventions was 13 years.
-We looked at six outcomes; pain, physical functioning, depression, anxiety, adverse events, and satisfaction with treatment.
+We looked at six outcomes: pain, physical functioning, depression, anxiety, side effects, and satisfaction with treatment.

-We split the painful conditions into two groups and analysed them separately.
-The first group included children with headache pain.
-The second group included children with other painful conditions (e.g. recurrent abdominal pain, musculoskeletal pain), known as 'mixed pain'.
-Psychological therapies delivered remotely (primarily via the Internet) were beneficial at reducing pain for children and adolescents with headache pain and mixed pain when assessed immediately following treatment.
+We split the painful conditions into two groups and looked at them separately.
+The first group included children with headache.
+The second group included children with other painful conditions (e.g. frequent stomach pain, musculoskeletal pain), known as 'mixed chronic pain'.
+Psychological therapies delivered remotely (primarily via the Internet) were helpful at reducing pain for children and adolescents with headache when assessed immediately following treatment.
 However, we did not find a beneficial effect for these children at follow-up.
 We found no beneficial effect of therapies for reducing pain intensity for children with other types of pain.
-Further, we did not find beneficial effects of remotely-delivered therapies on physical functioning post-treatment for headache and mixed chronic pain conditions.
+Further, we did not find beneficial effects of remotely-delivered therapies on physical functioning, depression, or anxiety post-treatment for headache and mixed chronic pain conditions.
 However, there were limited data for mixed chronic pain conditions to draw conclusions from these outcomes, particularly at follow-up.
 Satisfaction with treatment was described in the trials and was generally positive.
-However, we could not assess this outcome using any numbers.
-For all other outcomes, no data were available for analysis.
-There was no description of adverse events reported in the included studies.
+Six trials described side effects which were not linked to receiving psychological therapies.

 Currently, there are very few studies investigating this treatment.
 Caution should be taken when interpreting these results as they are based on a small number of studies with few children.
 Further studies in this area are likely to change our findings and may show this to be a useful treatment for reducing pain and improving functioning in children with long-term pain.

 This is the first update of a review published in 2015, Issue 1.
-Chronic pain is common during childhood and adolescence and is associated with negative outcomes such as increased severity of pain, reduced function (e.g. missing school), and low mood (e.g. high levels of depression and anxiety).
+Chronic pain is common during childhood and adolescence and is associated with negative outcomes, such as increased severity of pain, reduced function, and low mood.
 Psychological therapies, traditionally delivered face-to-face with a therapist, are efficacious at reducing pain intensity and disability.
 To address barriers to treatment access, such as distance and cost of treatment, technology is being used to deliver these psychological therapies remotely.
-Therapies delivered remotely, such as via the Internet, computer-based programmes, smartphone applications, or via the telephone, can be used to deliver treatment to children and adolescents with chronic pain.
+Therapies delivered remotely, such as via the Internet, computer-based programmes, and smartphone applications, can be used to deliver treatment to children and adolescents with chronic pain.

-All included studies were randomised controlled trials that investigated the efficacy of a psychological therapy delivered remotely via the Internet, smartphone device, computer-based programme, audiotapes, or over the phone in comparison to an active, treatment-as-usual, or waiting-list control.
-We considered blended treatments, which used a combination of technology and face-to-face interaction.
+We included RCTs that investigated the efficacy of a psychological therapy delivered remotely via technology in comparison to an active, treatment as usual, or waiting-list control.
+We considered blended treatments, which used a combination of technology and up to 30% face-to-face interaction.
 Interventions had to be delivered primarily via technology to be included, and we excluded interventions delivered via telephone.
-We included studies that delivered interventions to children and adolescents (up to 18 years of age) with a primary chronic pain condition or where chronic pain was a primary symptom of their condition (e.g. juvenile arthritis).
+We included studies that delivered interventions to children and adolescents (up to 18 years of age) with a chronic pain condition or where chronic pain was a primary symptom of their condition (e.g. juvenile arthritis).
 We included studies that reported 10 or more participants in each comparator arm, at each extraction point.

-For the analyses, we combined all psychological therapies.
+We combined all psychological therapies in the analyses.
 We split pain conditions into headache and mixed (non-headache) pain and analysed them separately.
-Pain, disability, depression, anxiety, and adverse events were extracted as primary outcomes.
-We also extracted satisfaction with treatment as a secondary outcome.
-We considered outcomes at two time points: first immediately following the end of treatment (known as 'post-treatment'), and second, any follow-up time point post-treatment between 3 and 12 months (known as 'follow-up').
-We assessed all included studies for risk of bias and all outcomes for quality using the GRADE assessment.
+We extracted pain severity/intensity, disability, depression, anxiety, and adverse events as primary outcomes, and satisfaction with treatment as a secondary outcome.
+We considered outcomes at two time points: first immediately following the end of treatment (known as 'post-treatment'), and second, any follow-up time point post-treatment between three and 12 months (known as 'follow-up').
+We assessed risk of bias and all outcomes for quality using the GRADE assessment.

-We found 10 studies with 697 participants (an additional 4 studies with 326 participants since the previous review) that delivered treatment remotely were identified from our search; five studies investigated children with headache conditions, one study was with children with juvenile idiopathic arthritis, one included children with sickle cell disease, one included children with irritable bowel syndrome, and three studies included children with different chronic pain conditions (i.e. recurrent abdominal pain, musculoskeletal pain).
-The average age of children receiving treatment was 12.57 years.
+We found 10 studies with 697 participants (an additional 4 studies with 326 participants since the previous review) that delivered treatment remotely; four studies investigated children with headache conditions, one study was with children with juvenile idiopathic arthritis, one included children with sickle cell disease, one included children with irritable bowel syndrome, and three studies included children with different chronic pain conditions (i.e. headache, recurrent abdominal pain, musculoskeletal pain).
+The average age of children receiving treatment was 13.17 years.